Tamborine - Canungra

 AreaSearch assessment of residential development activity positions Tamborine - Canungra among the top 25% of areas assessed nationwide

 Tamborine - Canungra averaged approximately 87 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 438 homes were approved, with an additional 68 approved so far in FY-26.
-Each year, on average, 2.5 new residents per dwelling have been added since FY-21, indicating strong demand that supports property values.
+Between FY21 and FY25438 homes were approved, with an additional 76 approved in FY26 so far.
+Over the past five financial years, each dwelling has attracted an average of 2.5 new residents per year, indicating healthy demand that supports property values.

-The average construction cost value for new homes over this period was $360,000.
-This financial year has seen $11.9 million in commercial development approvals, suggesting balanced commercial development activity.
-Compared to the rest of Queensland, Tamborine - Canungra maintains similar levels of development per person, contributing to market stability consistent with regional patterns.
+New homes are being built at an average expected construction cost value of $360,000.
+This financial year, $11.9 million in commercial development approvals have been recorded, suggesting balanced commercial development activity.
+Compared to the rest of Queensland, Tamborine - Canungra has similar development levels per person, supporting market stability inline with regional patterns.

-All new construction has consisted of standalone homes, preserving the area's traditional low-density character and appealing to families seeking space.
-With around 155 people per dwelling approval, Tamborine - Canungra exhibits growth area characteristics.
-Population forecasts indicate that Tamborine - Canungra will gain approximately 1,652 residents by 2041, according to the latest AreaSearch quarterly estimate.
-Given current development rates, new housing supply should comfortably meet demand, offering favorable conditions for buyers and potentially supporting growth beyond current population projections.
+All new construction consists of standalone homes, maintaining the area's traditional low density character and appealing to those seeking space for families.
+With around 155 people per dwelling approval, Tamborine - Canungra exhibits characteristics of a low density area.
+Population forecasts indicate that Tamborine - Canungra will gain approximately 1,863 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development